Skip to main content

 The Flagmint JavaScript SDK is a framework-agnostic client for evaluating feature flags with pluggable caching and flexible transport strategies.
 It works seamlessly in both browser and Node.js server-side environments.

-π Flexible Transport - WebSocket for real-time updates or long-polling fallback
+• Flexible Transport — WebSocket for real-time updates with automatic long-polling fallback

 npm install flagmint-js-sdk